-Lance Corporal Robert Lee Shaffer was born on May 12, 1948, and was originally from Elizabethton, Tennessee.
-He served his country in the Vietnam War in the United States Marine Corps, as a combat engineer in C Company, 11th Engineer Battalion, 3rd Marine Division.
+Lance Corporal Robert Lee Shaffer was born on May 12, 1948, and was originally from Elizabethton.
+He served his country in the Vietnam War with the United States Marine Corps as a combat engineer in C Company, 11th Engineer Battalion, 3rd Marine Division.
 His tour began on July 30, 1967.
 On February 2, 1968, LCpl.
-Shaffer was at a compound on the Cam Lo river in Quang Tri province, that was attacked by mortar bombardments from North Vietnamese troops; he was one of at least 11 American troops killed in the fighting.
+Shaffer was at a compound on the Cam Lo river in Quang Tri province, which was attacked by mortar bombardments by North Vietnamese troops; he was one of at least 11 American troops killed in the fighting.
 He was 19 years old at the time of his death.
-He buried in the Pierce Cemetery located in a section of Elizabethton, TN called “Dogtown”.
+He is buried in the Pierce Cemetery located in a section of Elizabethton called “Dogtown.”
 LCpl.
-Shaffer is memorialized on the Vietnam Veterans Memorial on Panel 36E, Line 86.
+Shaffer is memorialized on the Vietnam Veterans Memorial, Panel 36E, Line 86.

 The following is an online tribute left for LCpl.
 Shaffer:

 You are my brother.
 I miss you and I want to thank you for paying the ultimate price for the freedom I take for granted.
 I can barely remember you.
 You have been gone so long.
 I know Mom was not happy until she was once again reunited with you in Heaven.
 Daddy is still missing you.
 I remember the morning you left home for Vietnam and I remember the smile you gave me as I stood in at the window watching you leave.
 I did not know I would never see you again.
 Had I known this I would have kissed you one last time.
 But I was only 5 and couldn’t understand the tears in Mom’s eyes I guess I thought you would be back later that day.
 But anyway, my brother, I miss you and I love you.
 I know that someday we will be together again and I can give you that kiss.
 Thank you for all that you have done for this country.